-The Conservancy supports Delta-related science projects through the acquisition of competitive grant funding.
+The Conservancy supports Delta-related science projects through a variety of means and funding sources.
 These efforts include the creation of the Delta Aquatic Resource Inventory and the implementation of the Fish Friendly Farming program.
 Conservancy staff facilitate and co-chair the Delta Interagency Invasive Species Coordination Team.
-In addition, staff participate in the Interagency Adaptive Management Integration Team, the California Wetland Monitoring Workgroup, and the forthcoming Delta Plan Interagency Implementation Committee's restoration sub-committee.
-Staff also provide comment and participate in cocreation of updates to the Delta Science Plan and the Science Action Agenda.
+In addition, staff participate in the Interagency Adaptive Management Integration Team, the California Wetland Monitoring Workgroup, and the forth-coming Delta Plan Interagency Implementation Committee's restoration subcommittee.
+Staff also provide comment and participate in co-creation of updates to the Delta Science Plan and the Science Action Agenda.
 Through these and future efforts, Conservancy scientists bring best available science to all the Conservancy's programs and contribute to the advancement of the Delta science enterprise.